The intercept/resend and translucent attacks on the quantum key distribution protocol based on the pre- and post-selection effect: The one-way intercept/resend attack

-As mentioned in Section~\ref{section-introduction}, we consider the case where Eve measures $\sigma_{\xi}$ on the channel qubit sent by Alice and resends it to Bob.
-We do not discuss Eve's interception on the quantum channel from Bob to Alice.
+In this section, we consider the one-way attack where Eve measures $\sigma_{\xi}$ on the channel qubit sent by Alice and resends it to Bob.
 We assume that $\sigma_{\xi}$ represents an observable of the spin along an arbitrary direction.

 We start deriving an explicit form of the projection operators of $\sigma_{\xi}$.
 We prepare Euler's rotation matrix for SU(2) as follows \cite{Sakurai}:

 where $0\leq\alpha<4\pi$, $0\leq\beta<4\pi$, and $0\leq\gamma<4\pi$.
 Using $U(\alpha,\beta,\gamma)$, we can write down the projection operators of $\sigma_{\xi}$ as